 And this is the one I would like next (but I need to wait until my original one is at the end of its life!)

-These are so useful many things.
-You can get a basic one from Argos for only £5.49.
+These are so useful for many things.
 The one below is from Amazon and is currently £8.44.

 A range of recipe books that help you produce frugal and healthy meals.